 3. Too many meetings!

-With a decreased ability to schedule in-person meetings, there can be a tendency to schedule one (or 20) too many virtual facetimes.
+The decreased ability to schedule in-person meetings can create a tendency to schedule one (or 20) too many virtual facetimes.

-Even though it can be tempting to just meet and talk rather than send a Slack or an email, too many Zoom calls or Google Meets can lead to meeting fatigue.
+Even though it can be tempting to talk it out rather than send a Slack or an email, too many Zoom calls or Google Meets can lead to meeting fatigue.
 This leads to lessened creativity and increased disengagement.